sepehrmdn77/mirasys-assignment/README.md

   --personal \
   --branch=main
 ```
+Through running these commands you are doing these steps:
+1. Installing FluxCD
+2. installing image-automation-controller - For auto image updates
+3. Bootsrapping the cluster using FluxCD and complete GitOps

 And for the health check you can check if **git repository** added using command below:
 ``` bash